joetansan/assignment1_staffhub/README.md

 The starter application currently includes:

-- login and logout;
+- login and logout with session cookie hardening (HttpOnly, SameSite);
-- a dashboard;
+- a dashboard scoped to the user's role;
-- record submission;
-- record listing;
+- record submission, listing, and details;
+- role-based and ownership-based access control (employees see own records, managers see their department, admins see all);
-- record details;
+- record category management (admin-only: create, edit, retire, activate);
-- a basic profile page;
+- server-side input validation and allowlist checks;
+- safe display of user content (Jinja auto-escaping);
+- audit logging of security-relevant events (audit_events table + application log);
-- a seeded audit event table for students assigned the audit event viewer variation.
+- a seeded audit event table with sample events.

 Your assignment may require you to create or modify routes, templates, forms, database tables, database queries, validation logic, access-control checks, and supporting code.